 Fruit bonsai trees will typically fruit in the warmer seasons, mainly spring and later in the summer.
 Providing the time of year is right for your species of fruit tree to fruit, then we need to look at the light, water and nutrients.
-The bonsai should be getting a huge amount of light, which is naturally should be anyway in this season, but you need to ensure that it is positioned effectively.
-If you need more advice on that, check this guide here.
+The bonsai should be getting a huge amount of light, which is naturally should be anyway in this season, but you need to ensure that it is positioned effectively for the best chances of flowering.

 The chances are that if you’ve managed to keep the bonsai alive for more than a week, you already know this, but it’s worth pointing out that you need to be very often checking the soil moisture and then watering the bonsai.
 If the bonsai is in bad health to due a lack of water, it’s less likely to produce a nice fruit, or even survive.
 When growing fruit in the summer these trees are going to be very thirsty and going to get through a very high amount of water!
 To ensure you are watering effectively, have a read of my article: 5 Must Know Tips For Watering A Bonsai Tree.

 Growing a fruit bonsai tree has its struggles but it can be extremely worth it!
 Bonsai trees can grow fruit much like a normal tree.
 The fruit may be slightly smaller, but it certainly won’t be miniature.
 When a tree is grown as bonsai, the exact same seed is used as in the full size species, they are genetically indifferent meaning the same fruit will be produced.
 It’s important that the correct growing conditions are met, or the tree will struggle to flower and fruit during the growing season.

 Let me know if you have got a fruit bonsai in your collection, I would love to see what my readers are growing!